sarahdurks/sarahdurks/README.md

 ## About Me
 Hi, I’m @sarahdurks  👋
 Bay Native, Berkely Grad  📍
+Closest thing I've got to a superpower is PowerPoint skills :nerd_face:
-I do miss the old Kanye - "Watch The Throne" was classic :crown:
+I do miss the old Kanye :crown:

 ## What I do
 I do the whole SEO digital marketing & growth consulting thing  📈